Meme1079/PsychWiki/PsychWiki_Source/General Functions.md

 Detects if the string end with, works the same with `stringStartsWith()`

 ### stringSplit(str:String, split:String)
-Note: Only works in 0.7.0 Version!

-Splits a string into mutiple string, just like a table!
+Splits a string into mutiple string

 - `str` - The string you want
 - `start` - The speration of the string